-One of two moving parts within the bowl is known as the sliding piston.
+The sliding piston is one of two moving parts within the bowl.
 This part is discussed in a subsequent section below.
 The process fluid flows along the upper surface of this part.

 The bowl liner is a thin, steel part that is installed on top of the sliding piston within the disc centrifuge bowl.
 This liner protects the piston from wear, which can occur when the process fluid carries abrasive solids.

 The bowl spindle is the vertical transmission shaft of the disc centrifuge.
 It transmits the rotation from the gear train to the bowl assembly.
 The centrifuge bowl body is assembled on top of the bowl spindle.

 The upper part of the bowl spindle has a precise taper section with a corresponding tapered hole in the bowl body.
 These tapers have to be precisely ground to match each other.
 Mating these two conical parts ensures complete surface contact between the bowl spindle and the bowl body.
 The friction between these components transmits the rotation from the spindle to the bowl assembly.

 Therefore the bowl and spindle tapers need to match precisely for the smooth operation of the centrifuge.
 Any mismatch between the conical surfaces leads to the bowl mass being off-center from the rotating axis.
 At the operating speed of the bowl, this can cause imbalance and lead to excessive centrifuge vibrations.